drycc/workflow/src/applications/managing-app-processes.md

 Scale up can only happen if there was no rescaling within the last 3 minutes.
 Scale down will wait for 5 minutes from the last rescaling.
 That information and more can be found at [HPA algorithm page][autoscale-algo].

-## Web vs Cmd Process Types

-When deploying to Drycc Workflow using a Heroku Buildpack, Workflow boots the `web` process type to boot the application server.
-When you deploy an application that has a Dockerfile or uses [Container images][container image], Workflow boots the `cmd` process type.
-Both act similarly in that they are exposed to the router as web applications.
-However, the `cmd` process type is special because, if left undefined, it is equivalent to running the [container][] without any additional arguments.  (i.e. The process specified by the Dockerfile or Container image's `CMD` directive will be used.)

-If migrating an application from Heroku Buildpacks to a Container-based deployment, Workflow will not automatically convert the `web` process type to `cmd`.
-To do this, you'll have to manually scale down the old process type and scale the new process type up.

 ## Restarting an Application Processes

 If you need to restart an application process, you may use `drycc ps:restart`.
 Behind the scenes, Drycc Workflow instructs